Azure/Spark-Operationalization-On-Azure/README.md

 ## Scope

 The private preview of Azure ML vNext, uses a Data Science VM (DSVM) as the getting started environment.
 Using the Azure ML Command Line Interface (CLI), you can deploy Spark ML models and pipelines that you create in a Jupyter Notebook written in PySpark.

-In this bug bash you deploy and run the web service locally on the DSVM.
-You then deploy and run an RRS web service remotely on an ACS cluster or a BES web service on an HDInsight cluster.
+In this private preview scenario you will deploy and run web services locally on the DSVM.
+You will then deploy and run an RRS web service remotely on an ACS cluster or a BES web service on an HDInsight cluster.

+Most of the features of the private preview are available for anyone.
+To use the Azure ML CLI, you must have an API key.
+If you have not been officially on boarded as part of the private preview, you can obtain an API key by emailing raymondl@microsoft.com.

 ## Prerequisites

-You will need configure the following items to complete the scenario.
+You need configure the following items to complete the scenario.

 1. Provision a DSVM
+2. Choose or create a storage account in which to store web service information.
-2. Install SSH software to access the DSVM
+2. Install SSH software to access the DSVM.
+3. Install the Azure CLI version 2.0 on the DSVM.
 3. Provision Azure Container Registry (ACR) to host your web service's container Azure Container Service cluster to host your remote web service.
+4. For the real-time scenario, provision an Azure Container Service instance.
-4. Provision an HDInsight Spark 2.0 cluster or use an existing one
+4. For the batch scenario, provision an HDInsight Spark 2.0 cluster or use an existing one.

 ### Provision DSVM

 To start using the Azure ML Private Preview, you must first provision a DSVM.

 The following steps will guide you through the process.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Click **New** and then type Linux Data Science Virtual Machine in the search box.
 3. Select Linux Data Science Virtual Machine from the returned results.
-4. Click Linux Data Science Virtual Machine [Staged] and then click **Create** to begin configuring and provisioning the virtual machine.
+4. Click **Linux Data Science Virtual Machine [Staged]** and then click **Create** to begin configuring and provisioning the virtual machine.

-When provisioning the DSVM, configure **Authentication type** as Password rather than SSH Public Key.
+	1. When provisioning the DSVM, configure **Authentication type** as Password rather than SSH Public Key.

-**Important**: To successfully sign into the Jupyter hub, any alpha characters in the user name must be lower case.
+	2. **Important**: To successfully sign into the Jupyter hub, any alpha characters in the user name must be lower case.
 Using any upper case characters in the user ID will cause the sign in to the Jupyter hub to fail.

 Once the DSVM is provisioned, note the IP address of the machine.

+### Storage account

-While in the Azure portal, record the information for the storage account you will use.
-You can use and existing account or create a new one.
+While in the Azure portal, choose or create a storage account in which to store web service information.
+Record the storage account name and access key to use later.

+### Install the SSH software

 You will need to SSH into the DSVM.
 We recommend you use MobaXterm Home Edition.
 You can install the MobaXterm software from [http://mobaxterm.mobatek.net/download-home-edition.html](http://mobaxterm.mobatek.net/download-home-edition.html).

 Once you have installed MobaXTerm, open an SSH session to the DSVM.

-Run this command in SSH session:
+Run the following command in SSH session:

 	$ wget -q http://ritbhatrrs.blob.core.windows.net/release/dsvmsimplesetup.sh -O - | sudo bash /dev/stdin $USER

-Then log out and log back in.
+Then sign out of the DSVM and then sign back in.

+### Install the Azure CLI version 2

+To install the CLI, start an SSH session in Moba xTerm.
+Then run the following command:

+	sudo /anaconda/envs/py35/bin/pip install azure-cli

-### Provision ACR
+### Provision the ACR

+To provision the ACR, you must run the Azure CLI acr create command.

-Run the following command to provision your ACR:
+The requires the following parameters:

+* name - A name that you supply for the registry.
+* resource-group - A resource group in your subscription, this can be an existing group or one that you create for the private preview.
+* l - The region in which the acr is created.
+At this time you can only create an ACR in ....
+* storage-account-name - Use the storage account you selected earlier.
+* admin-enabled - Set to **true**.

+The following is an example of the acr create command, replace the parameters with values that you supply:

 	az acr create --name myRegistry --resource-group myResourceGroup -l southcentralus --storage-account-name myStorageAccount --admin-enabled true